oauthstuff/draft-ietf-oauth-security-topics/draft-ietf-oauth-security-topics/security-model.md

 act as one.
 For example, an attacker can use his own browser to replay tokens or authorization codes obtained by any of the attacks described above at the client or RS.

 This document discusses the additional threats resulting from these attackers in detail and recommends suitable mitigations.
 Attacks in an even stronger attacker model are discussed, for example, in [@arXiv.1901.11520].

-This is a minimal attacker model.
-Implementers MUST take into account all possible attackers in the environment in which their OAuth implementations are expected to run.